MicrosoftDocs/Viva/Viva/insights/Setup/Upload-organizational-data.md

 ### Field column details

 * **Source column** corresponds to each of the fields in the uploaded file.
-* **Workplace Analytics name** is the name of your organization's Workplace Analytics.
+* **Workplace Analytics name** is the name of your organization's the advanced insights app.
 * **Data type** is the data type of the fields.

    >[!Note]